Buckeye blitz: No. 10 Ohio State blows out No. 4 Michigan

 There have been spotty performances and troubling trends on both sides of the ball.
 There has been constant speculation and questions about Urban Meyer's health and future.

-After all that, it was business as usual against Michigan, and now the Buckeyes are right where they always expect to be.
+After all that, it was business as usual against Michigan, and now the Buckeyes are right where they always expected to be.

 "I think we definitely showed the country the Ohio State Buckeyes are still here," offensive tackle Isaiah Prince said.